 Optimising management of other co-morbidities such respiratory disease or angina may improve general symptoms such as breathlessness and exercise tolerance.

-NICE recommends empagliflozin or dapagliflozin as options for treating symptomatic chronic heart failure with preserved or mildly reduced ejection fraction:
+NICE recommends SGLT2 inhibitors as an option for treating symptomatic chronic heart failure with preserved ejection fraction:

 The data below describes evidence about empagliflozin, but dapagliflozin has an equal effect.

-Figures derived from a single RCT on empagliflozin (EMPEROR-Preserved)1 which informed a 2023 NICE technology appraisal2 (this treatment did not feature in the 2018 guideline).
+Figures derived from a single RCT on empagliflozin (EMPEROR-Preserved)1 which informed a 2023 NICE technology appraisal2 (and is current for the 2025 guideline5).

 A second RCT on dapagliflozin (DELIVER)3 informed another 2023 NICE technology appraisal4.